hotosm/fAIr/backend/README.md

 Thin coordination layer for the fAIr AI-Assisted Mapping platform.
 Owns the public REST API, the user database, and the orchestration of dataset builds, training runs and predictions.
 ML pipelines and STAC catalog operations live in [fair-py-ops](https://github.com/hotosm/fAIr-models) and run on a ZenML stack.

-Model code lives in per-model docker images that the ZenML orchestrator pulls.
+Runtime dependencies live in per-model images that ZenML and Knative pull.
+The backend image also bundles the matching `fAIr-models/models/` pipeline modules;
+registration rejects a model whose entrypoint is not in that bundle.

 ## Quick start